PrincetonUniversity/hpc_beginning_workshop/RC_example_jobs/cxx/multithreaded/README.md

 Submit the job to the cluster:

 ```
-# use a text editor replace <YourNetID> with your NetID in job.slurm
+# use a text editor to replace <YourNetID> with your NetID in job.slurm
 $ sbatch job.slurm
 ```